redox-os/book/src/ch02-02-running-vm.md

 	-drive file=$HOME/Downloads/redox_harddrive.img,format=raw
 ```

-Change `$HOME/Downloads/redox_harddrive.img` to the name of the file you downloaded, or change the name of the file to `redox_harddrive.img`.
+Change `$HOME/Downloads/redox_harddrive.img` to the name of the file you downloaded.

 ### Using the emulation